 In-Person classroom sessions are open on Mondays, Tuesdays and Thursdays from 2 pm to 7 pm.
-Zoom classroom sessions are open on Mondays, Tuesdays, Wednesdays and Thursdays.
-Students can make use of the zoom sessions if they are unable to come to class in person due to their busy schedule.
 Students complete short daily assignments the other days of the week at home.

 Who provides instruction to students?

-Our Primary Instructor Ms. Inba creates a customized lesson plan for each and every student enrolled in our programs.
-The lesson plan is initially based on the results of the student placement test.
+Ms. Inba creates a customized lesson plan for each and every student enrolled in our programs.
+The lesson plan is initially based on the results of the student assessment.
 It is then continually adjusted as the child progresses through the Kumon program.

 Kumon Alden Bridge Team: